-Students with disabilities who may require special accommodations should consult the Dean of the School of Education.
+Students with disabilities who may require special accommodations should consult their program coordinator and/or the Dean of the School of Education.

 Students should apply for admission to the Teacher Education Program when all of the requirements for admission have been met.
 Applications are available in the School of Education Licensure Office and on the School of Education website.
 (LIMITED PROGRESSION NOTE: Formal admission to the Teacher Education Program is a prerequisite for enrollment in many professional studies core, content pedagogy, and content courses.)

 Students will receive written notification from the School of Education that their application for the Teacher Education Program is approved or disapproved by the Teacher Education Committee.
 A student is not considered admitted to the Teacher Education Program until such notification is received.

 Testing Requirement for Admission to the Teacher Education Program

 State law requires that an undergraduate student seeking a degree in teacher education must attain passing scores on a pre-professional skills test prior to admission to an approved teacher education program in a North Carolina college or university.
 Students seeking admission to the Teacher Education Program must satisfactorily complete the Praxis Core Series, which includes subtests in reading, writing, and mathematics, or achieve the state established scores on the SAT or the ACT that allow individuals to be exempt from Praxis Core testing requirements.
 Students must meet the required scores in effect at the time they apply to and qualify for admission to the Teacher Education Program.
 The School of Education must receive an official copy of the scores before the student may be admitted to the Teacher Education Program.
 Student copies of scores are not acceptable.
 For more information about testing requirements or other requirements for admission to the Teacher Education Program, students should contact the School of Education.